 Zoom Cloud Meetings

-Link up with up to 25 colleagues with Skype on your mobile phone for an HD video call.
+Link with up to 25 colleagues with Skype on your mobile phone for an HD video call.
 You can also use Skype to send SMS messages, place voice calls to both mobile and landline phones, send GIFs, chat, share photos and videos, or share your screen for business presentations.
 The app lets you read and reply to phone-based SMS messages on your desktop computer.
 A Director’s Cut feature lets you upload up to 10 minutes per video from mobile, up from the previous single minute.
 You can also schedule group calls, translations for conversations, and add checkmarks, cross marks to emoticons, easily delete multiple contacts, and support for Android Auto.
 Skype calls now support up to 100 participants for audio group calls and facilitate custom message reactions.
 You can now raise your hand during a group call and smart share suggestions.

 Free Conference Call

-Google’s Hangouts for casual get-togethers may have faded away, but Google Meet (formerly Hangouts Meet) for businesses is alive and well.
-It offers a simple way to conduct videoconferencing and keep teams tight regardless of where members are located.
-The app features high-definition video meetings with up to 100 participants (for G Suite Enterprise customers), easy access via a one-click shared link, and the ability to dial into any meeting for audio phone call-ins.
+Google Meet offers a simple way to conduct videoconferencing and keep teams tight regardless of where members are located.
+The app features high-definition video meetings with up to 250 participants, easy access via a one-click shared link, and the ability to dial into any meeting for audio phone call-ins.
 It’s designed to work with Google Calendar, which makes it easy to schedule, view meeting details, and join right away.
 You must give permission for Google to access your camera, microphone, and photo library in order to use the app.
 Newer versions let you directly present your mobile screen into your meeting without having to join the call, offer real-time captions, and facilitate international dial-in numbers for meetings.
 Now, any user with a Google account can start a meeting via Google Meet.

 Cisco Webex Meetings

 Cisco Webex Meetings helps make remote meetups less of a drag by helping you achieve engaging, productive video and audio conferencing from your location, complete with sharing and chat.
 You can join and conduct presentations from any meeting, event, or training directly from your iPhone, iPad, or Apple Watch while operating with hands-free voice commands using Siri.
 It also supports Facebook Portal and Google Nest Hub.
-You can join a meeting from a single tap on your calendar as well as schedule meetings directly from your app.
-You can also customize your video layouts, share your content (including 3D files), or screen to everyone, and, for iOS, quickly sign in using Face ID or Touch ID.
+You can join a meeting from a single tap on your calendar as well as schedule meetings directly from the app.
+You can also customize your video layouts, share your content, or screen to everyone, and, for iOS, quickly sign in using Face ID or Touch ID.
 New versions support Q&A for meetings, scheduled meeting lobby, and custom layouts.